Birmingham Moor Street railway station: Restoration

 The original station was not demolished but was mothballed and allowed to deteriorate.
 By the late 1990s, the former platforms were overgrown and dilapidated, and cracks in the wall were visible from the road side, including some caused by the impact of a runaway bus.
 In March 1988 the "Moor Street Station Historical Society" was formed to "Save Our Station".
 Dr Bernard Juby, a medical practitioner from nearby Yardley, became its Chairman and immediately set about campaigning for the station and its warehousing to be listed.
 Large teams of volunteers met each week-end to clean and preserve the various buildings.
-The existing artifacts were carefully renovated and stored and were subsequently re-used when the station reopened to the public.
+The existing artefacts were carefully renovated and stored and were subsequently re-used when the station reopened to the public.
 As a result of their efforts the old station became Grade II listed in 1998.
-The inspector from English Heritage visited the site in 1988 and agreed that both station and warehouses should be Listed, but it took a further 10 years and (with the help of Councillors Sir Stan Yapp and Fred Chapman) a 14,500+ signature petition to Birmingham City Council before the Secretary of State signed it off.
+The inspector from English Heritage had visited the site in 1988 and agreed that both station and warehouses should be Listed, but it took a further 10 years and (with the help of Councillors Sir Stan Yapp and Fred Chapman) a 14,500+ signature petition to Birmingham City Council before the Secretary of State signed it off.

 In the 2000s, the growth in services on the Snow Hill Lines again strained capacity through Snow Hill tunnel, and so Chiltern Railways and the Birmingham Alliance decided to restore the original terminus and reopen it, to allow some services to terminate there rather than Snow Hill.
 Between 2002 and 2003 the original Moor Street station building and platforms were renovated and restored to a 1930s style at a cost of £11 million.
 However, there was a long delay before the old terminal platforms were connected to the network and opened for service, because of delays in carrying out the necessary signalling work by Network Rail.
 Two of the three former terminal platforms, numbered 3 and 4, were reopened for use on 11 December 2010.
 The third bay platform 5 remains disused.